Differences Between Gorillas and Chimpanzees

 STRENGTH

-Gorillas and chimpanzees are quite strong species but compared to each other, the gorillas are quite stronger compared to the chimpanzees this is because they can eat up to 18 kilograms of food which has contributed to its body mass. the strength of the gorillas is estimated to be 10 times their body weight making it 4 – 10 times stronger than an average human making whereas chimpanzees are a four times stronger than humans making them not as strong as the gorillas.
 An average weight of a fully grown gorilla male is 136-227 and female is 68-113 kilograms whereas chimpanzees, the average female can weigh up to 27-50 kilograms and an adult male 40- 70 kilograms which has also constituted to the fact that gorillas are stronger than the chimpanzees and because the chimpanzees have muscles that consist of fast twitch fibres which are quite strong but use a lot of energy making more fatigued than the gorillas and hence making the weaker compared to the gorillas.

 FRIENDLINESS

-Are gorillas friendly more than chimpanzees?
-Is one of the most asked question when it comes to people differentiating the gorillas from the chimpanzees this is because both the primates are quite intimidating when you look at them.
-Gorillas are quite shy species that enjoy spending most of their time in their designated gorilla families harmoniously with one another and they have also been recorded living in peace with other primates in the same area for instance the golden monkeys and at a lesser extent the chimpanzees only if the gorillas do not encroach on their territories because this can cause fight outbreaks between the two species.
-In situations of being friendly to humans, this can only be measured after the habituation process because both the chimpanzees and the gorillas that have not undergone the habituation process which involves training the gorillas to get accustomed to human presence are quite dangerous primates to encounter by humans but with habituation, they are quite
+Are gorillas friendlier than chimpanzees?
+Is one of the most asked questions when it comes to people differentiating the gorillas from the chimpanzees.
+This is because both primates are quite intimidating when you look at them.
+Gorillas are a quite shy species that enjoy spending most of their time in their designated gorilla families harmoniously with one another, and they have also been recorded living in peace with other primates in the same area, for instance, the golden monkeys and to a lesser extent the chimpanzees, only if the gorillas do not encroach on their territories because this can cause fight outbreaks between the two species.

 Chimpanzee Habituation in Kibale

-SOCIAL HEIRACHY
+SOCIAL HIERARCHY

-The gorillas and chimpanzees are quite different when it comes to their social hierarchy and setting that is to say the head of the gorilla family is the adult silver back who is the general overseer of the group and has all the mating rights with the adult females of the family, followed by the males, the adult females and the off springs.
-The chimpanzees on the other hand the chimpanzees live a pretty much extended family which comprises of very many families and in the group the females on heat can mate with almost every adult male of the group which is not the case for the gorillas.
-It is also important to note that the alpha male has much more power than the females however in the females, the alpha female who has much more power compared to other females in the group.
+The chimpanzees, on the other hand, the chimpanzees live in a pretty much extended family which comprises of very many families, and in the group, the females on heat can mate with almost every adult male of the group, which is not the case for the gorillas.
+It is also important to note that the alpha male has much more power than the females; however, among the females, the alpha female has much more power compared to other females in the group.

 HEIGHT